7- Easy introduction to row echelon form.

 But other authors, state that the leading item is to be non-zero items that conclude that the number could be 1 or any positive value.

-What is the RREF?
+What is the RREF-reduced row echelon form?

-The RREF stands for the reduced row echelon form, this form has the three previous items included in the RE form but all leading entries must be 1s.
 The column that has the first leading one should have zeros below it.
-While the columns of the leading ones should include zeros above and below the leading ones.
+At the same time, the columns of the leading ones should include zeros above and below the leading ones.

 This is the case of a matrix with a 3×3 dimension in the REF.
-We have a diagonal that contains three ones, the leading items are nonzero values.
+We have a diagonal that contains three ones; the leading items are nonzero values.
 The first leading one has two zeros below the leading item.

 This is the case of a matrix of a dimension of 3×4 in the augmented form.
 We have a diagonal of nonzeros items, shown as ones.
 The solid boxes include any possible values.